OPTION 1: Living independently in an apartment

 Your family member has a referral from the Massachusetts Department of Developmental Services (DDS) specifically for the Shared Living Program.
 For more information, contact your DDS Service Coordinator.

-Option 3: Living in a group home with other adults who have developmental disabilities
+OPTION 3: Living in a group home with other adults who have intellectual and developmental disabilities

-Community Residences: Fidelity House Human Services provides opportunities for small group-living in 20 community residences located throughout Lawrence, Methuen, Haverhill, Georgetown and Andover.
+Community Residences: Fidelity House CRC provides opportunities for small group-living in 26 community residences located throughout Lawrence, Methuen, Haverhill, Georgetown and Andover.
 Homes are staffed 24 hours a day and provide a safe and supportive environment where each individual is encouraged to be as independent as possible.
 Our residential programs are staffed with a ratio of 1 nurse to every 9 individuals and our medical homes with 1 nurse to every 3 individuals.
 We provide each individual with personalized and comprehensive care.
 Our nurses get to know each individual, oversee all medical treatments and make sure that daily care is tailored to each individual’s health needs.
-Berkeley Place is one of our residences that is now a NEW option for young adults with intellectual and developmental disabilities who require 24 x 7 support.
+Berkeley Place is one of our residences that is now an option for young adults with intellectual and developmental disabilities who require 24 x 7 support.

 To qualify for Community Residences, there are two prerequisites: